- 300 – 245 McDermot Ave

 All online courses and workshops that have a cost can be paid for online.
 Any further questions you can contact email@example.com

 Managing Director | Adam Smoluk, CPHR, SHRM-SCP

-Adam Smoluk has been with FTM since 2006 and was promoted six times to the senior executive position.
-Adam graduated with a Business Administration diploma from McMaster University and with honours from Red River College (RRC)’s Human Resource Management and Management Development programs.
+Adam Smoluk has been with Film Training Manitoba since 2006 and was promoted six times to the senior executive position.
+Adam graduated with a Business Administration diploma from McMaster University and with honours from Red River College Polytechnic (RRC Polytech)’s Human Resource Management and Management Development programs.
 He earned a Chartered Professional in Human Resources (CPHR) designation and a Society for Human Resource Management (SHRM-SCP) Senior Certified Professional designation.
-He completed micro-credential certificates in career and employment coaching from the University of Winnipeg and Leading Through Conflict from Western University.
+He completed micro-credential certificates in career and employment coaching from the University of Winnipeg and Leading Through Conflict and Emotional Intelligence from Western University.

-He was selected to RRC’s billboard campaign for distinguished alumni.
-Adam delivered commencement addresses at two of his alma maters, McMaster University and RRC.
+He was selected to RRC Polytech’s billboard campaign for distinguished alumni and he delivered commencement addresses at two of his alma maters, McMaster University and RRC Polytech.

 He studied on scholarship at the British American Drama Academy at Oxford University and was the youngest person ever selected to the National Screen Institute of Canada’s Features First Program for professional filmmakers.
 He was the sole writer from the Americas awarded selection to the 2016 eQuinoxe Europe International Screenwriting Program in Lindau, Germany.
 He served on the executive of Youth Employment Services Manitoba, the ACTRA Manitoba’s council, and is the former Chair for the United Way of Winnipeg’s GenNext Council for young community leaders.
 He was a key organizer of the first GenNext Summit held in North America.